beagrep, grep 2G source code in 2 seconds

 didn't make it a stand-alone project, it's under the

-gcode/offline.wikipedia directory.
+gcode/offline.wikipedia

 5.3 Generate call graph